 If you’re not happy with the performance of your website’s content, there are a few technical checks you can perform using Google Search Console, or something similar, to help fix the problem:

-As part of ongoing SEO efforts, you can run a coverage report to check the crawlability and indexability of your website.
+As part of ongoing SEO efforts, you can run a coverage report to assess your website’s crawlability and indexability.
 To check for crawlability and indexability, use tools like Google Search Console or Bing Webmaster Tools.

-They will allow you to see if there are any errors or issues with your site that are preventing it from being crawled or indexed.
+They will help you identify any errors or issues on your site that prevent it from being crawled or indexed.
 You can also use them to submit your sitemap to Google, which will help them crawl and index your website more effectively.

-Finally, you can simply try to crawl or index your site yourself.
+Finally, you can try crawling or indexing your site yourself.
 If you can’t access your site or pages, then chances are that search engines can’t either.

 Orphan Content Not Good For Content Development

-Is the content not being internally linked on your blog or website?
-Having all your content linked internally is important for your overall site’s SEO efforts.
+Is the content not internally linked on your blog or website?
+Having all your content linked internally is important for your site’s overall SEO.
 You want people to stay on your site longer and read through other related posts.

 Having that content link back to another relevant post is important for your reader and for your SEO.